-The solution ψ is said to have trivial phase (TP) if $\theta(x)$ is constant and nontrivial phase (NTP) if $\theta(x)$ is not constant.
-For every choice of α and β , (3) specifies a 2-parameter family of solutions with free parameters k and B. Without loss of generality, both α and β are chosen to be ± 1 .
-The NLS equation is said be focusing or attractive in the x-dimension if $\alpha > 0$.
-If $\alpha < 0$, NLS is said to be defocusing or repulsive in the x-dimension.
-Similarly, the sign of β will lead to focusing or defocusing in the y-dimension [17].
-The NLS equation is called hyperbolic if $\alpha\beta < 0$ and elliptic if $\alpha\beta > 0$.
+The solution ψ is said to have trivial phase (TP) if $\theta(x)$ is (piecewise) constant and nontrivial phase (NTP) if $\theta(x)$ is not constant.
+For every choice of α and β , (??) specifies a two-parameter family of solutions in the free parameters k and B. Without loss of generality, both α and β are chosen to be ± 1 .
 The phase contribution $\theta(x)$ of (3b) implicitly depends on α and B in both (3a) and (3d).
 In order for φ and θ to be real-valued functions, we need $B \in [2k^2, 2]$ if $\alpha = 1$ or $B \leq 0$ if $\alpha = -1$.
 Figure 1 represents the (k, B)-parameter space corresponding to nontrivial phase solutions of NLS.
-As the phase component θ approaches zero, the solutions approach one of five simpler types of solutions; (i) a Stokes wave, (ii) a cn solution, (iii) a dn solution, (iv) a sn solution, (v) a solitontype solutions.
-Details about the Jacobi elliptic functions sn,cn and dn may be found in [1].
-The boundaries of the regions in Fig. 1 correspond to each of these solutions.
-Table 3.2 summarizes the parameter values for which the NTP solutions reduce to the simpler solutions.
-While both TP and NTP solutions are of interest, TP results are reasonably well represented in the literature; for example, see [19, 7, 5, 10, 12, 4, 16, 15], although much of this attention has been focused on the stability of solitary wave solutions.
-The NTP limits will provide a reference for later discussion, when we refer to the stokes, sn, cn and dn type solutions.
-We know of few published stability results in the NTP setting [9].
-To a large extent this is due to the additional complexity of the linear stability analysis of the NTP solutions, and to the large parameter space that needs to be explored.
+As the phase θ approaches zero, the solutions approach one of five simpler types of TP solutions; (i) a Stokes wave, (ii) a cn-type solution, (iii) a dn-type solution, (iv) an sn-type solution, (v) a soliton-type solutions.
+Expressions for these simpler solutions are given in Table 1, and the values of k and B which cause (2) to limit to these solutions.
+Details of the Jacobi elliptic functions sn,cn and dn may be found in [2].
+The limiting solutions correspond to the boundaries of the regions in Fig. 1.

+While both TP and NTP solutions are of interest, TP results are reasonably well represented in the literature; for example, see [18, 7, 4, 1, 11, 3, 14, 13], although much of this attention has focused on the stability of solitary wave solutions.
+We know of only Infeld and Ziemkiewicz's paper which considers NTP stability [9].
+The linear stability analysis and the large parameter space that needs to be explored makes the NTP setting more complex that the TP setting.
+The TP solutions will provide a reference for later discussion, when we refer to the stokes, sn, cn and dn type solutions.
 In this paper, we investigate the spectral stability of all NTP solutions (2), for all possible choices of α and β .
+That is, we compute the eigenvalues of an approximate spectral problem in order to identify the possible growth instabilities.